queryboost/queryboost/README.md

 The `BatchHandler` base class implements buffering logic that accumulates record batches in memory until they exceed `target_write_bytes` (default: 256 MB), then flushes them to the destination.
 This reduces write overhead by combining multiple small batches into fewer, larger writes.

+Queryboost provides built-in handlers:

+- **`LocalParquetBatchHandler`** (default) — Saves results to local Parquet files
+- **`S3ParquetBatchHandler`** — Uploads results directly to S3

-Queryboost includes `LocalParquetBatchHandler` by default.
-You can create custom handlers for other destinations:
+You can also create custom handlers for other destinations like databases (PostgreSQL, Snowflake, BigQuery) and object stores (S3, GCS).

-- Databases (PostgreSQL, Snowflake, BigQuery, etc.)
-- Object stores (S3, GCS)

 Custom handlers inherit from `BatchHandler` and implement a `_flush()` method that writes the accumulated batches to their destination.
 The `target_write_bytes` parameter can be configured to optimize for different backends.
-See `src/queryboost/handlers/local.py` for a reference implementation.
+See `src/queryboost/handlers/local.py` or `src/queryboost/handlers/s3.py` for reference implementations.

 ## License